 A pool filter cleaning is essential for your pool system.
-If it hasn’t been cleaned in awhile (we recommend at least twice a season), or it seems like water isn’t flowing as strong as you’d like, then you’ll want to dig in below to learn what it takes to clean a pool filter.
+If it hasn’t been cleaned in a while (we recommend at least twice a season), or it seems like water isn’t flowing as strongly as you’d like, then you’ll want to dig in below to learn what it takes to clean a pool filter.
 After going through the following guide that shows how to clean a pool filter, you will better understand what is involved in the process.

 How Often Should You Clean Your Pool Filter?